 Rates and Coverage

 Many clients will find that they are covered by insurance benefits, and can bill for reimbursement to them after sessions.
-Rates are $120/hour +HST, paid by cash, cheque, or by credit for a 3% service charge (cash and cheque preferred).
-An introductory telephone call to determine fit and style is free of charge.
+Rates are $137.17/hour +HST = $155 paid by cash, cheque, or by credit for a 3% service charge (cash and cheque preferred - please bring exact change as change is not available at the office).

 Am I Covered By Insurance?

-Benefit coverage is split about 50/50 for providers right now on who covers Registered Psychotherapists.
+Benefit coverage varies right now on who covers Registered Psychotherapists.
 The reason your insurance provider may not cover the RP designation is that, while the College of Registered Psychotherapists of Ontario (CRPO) has been in development for many years, it has only come into effect on April 1st, 2015.
 Since this is a relatively new change, the government and insurance providers are working to catch up right now, as most benefits only cover designations that are regulated, which RPs now are regulated so can be added to many plans now.

 What we have been told is that all major insurance companies do in fact cover the RP designation, incl.
 Sunlife, Greenshield, etc., but these companies are requiring each individual plan holder to request that the service be added to their plans.
 For instance, if someone works for Reitman's, then the HR at Reitman's has to request that the RP designation be added to the plan for their employees, and it won't cost the company anything extra to add this coverage onto their plan - it is just a formality that the request for this comes from the plan holder instead of imposed on the plan holder (i.e. Reitman's) by the overall corporation (i.e. Sunlife).
 Some of my clients have had some success in talking to the HR departments and getting the RP coverage added to their plans.